dianacrisan/web-app-data-mining/README.md

 # web-app-data-mining
-This is my bachelor thesis application repository./
-I plan to create a web application that incorporates data mining techniques to better help users understand and deal with certain datasets.
+This is my bachelor thesis application repository. &nbsp I plan to create a web application that incorporates data mining techniques to better help users understand and deal with certain datasets.
 #
 Crișan Monica Diana